 Bean Vaults keep coffee in the best possible condition prior to grinding by storing each dose individually.
-Also if you’re taking your extractions as seriously as we are, you’re probably weighting your beans.
+And if you’re taking your extractions as seriously as we are, you probably weigh your beans.
 When dosing by weight, a single gram variance in either direction can lead to a shot that’s too fast and sour, or too slow and over extracted.
 By measuring and storing a desired weight of coffee in a Bean Vault, you take the guesswork out of the process and remove another variable from the coffee making equation.

 Bean Vault Base

-To help keep your workspace tidy and well organized, we’re pleased to offer Bases for the Bean Vaults.
+To help keep your workspace tidy and well organized, we’re pleased to offer another accessory with are Bases for the Bean Vaults.
 Bases are sold in pairs and can accommodate 12 individual Bean Vaults.
-Bases may be purchased separately or for additional savings, in Bean Vault Sets.
+Our Machined Bases may be purchased separately or for additional savings, in Bean Vault Sets.
 And like all of our products the Bases are solidly made with each one roughly weighing roughly a pound or 450g.
 They are precision crafted, CNC machined out of solid aluminum and finished with a hard wearing anodized surface.